PacificCommunity/ofp-sam-condor/README.md

 condor
 ======

-The condor package provides tools to interact with Condor from R.
+The condor package provides tools to interact with HTCondor from R via SSH.

 Installation
 ------------